Donald W Riegle Jr., as seen in 1972

 “We miss him profoundly and are forever grateful for his decency and commitment to seeing the good in others.
 He dedicated much of his life to public service, always seeking to make life better for those in need.
 Don was not inclined to dwell on his achievements during the 28 years he served the people of Michigan, instead preferring to work to accomplish more for those he represented.”

-Riegle was elected to the U.S. House in 1966 as a Republican at age 28, making waves by challenging President Richard Nixon’s policies on the Vietnam War and changing parties in 1973.
+Riegle was elected to the U.S. House in 1966 as a Republican at age 28, making waves by challenging President Richard Nixon’s policies on the Vietnam War and changing parties in 1973 during the Watergate scandal that resulted in Nixon’s resignation a year later.

 He was first elected a U.S. senator in 1976, was reelected twice and served 18 years, including six years as the chairman of the Senate Banking Committee, before the reverberations of a savings and loan controversy prompted his departure in 1994.
+Republican Spencer Abraham won his seat over Democratic U.S. Rep. Bob Carr.

 He was embroiled in controversy when he and four other senators, called the Keating Five, faced allegations that they pressured federal officials to back off savings and loan executive Charles Keating after getting campaign donations.
-He faced Ethics Committee hearings in 1990, with the panel finding he didn’t break any laws or chamber rules.
-But the committee decided his actions gave the appearance of being improper.
+He and the other senators faced Ethics Committee hearings in 1990, with the panel finding he didn’t break any laws or chamber rules.
+But the committee decided his actions gave the appearance of impropriety.

 Riegle was noted for his support of equal rights for women and helped secure the 1973 Equal Credit Opportunity Act, which prevented discrimination on the basis of sex or marital status in credit applications.

-In the Senate, he led sponsorship of the Chrysler Corp. loan guarantees in the late 1970s and was successful in averting a filibuster on the Senate floor to win passage of the bill, according to his family’s statement.
+Former U.S. Rep. James Blanchard, who sponsored the original Chrysler Corp. loan guarantee legislation, credited Riegle with helping him move the bill through the upper chamber.
+Riegle succeeded in averting a filibuster on the Senate floor to win passage of the bill, according to his family’s statement.

 Riegle was born in Flint on Feb.
 4, 1938.
 He attended Flint Junior College and Western University; he graduated from the University of Michigan in 1960, received a degree from Michigan State University in 1961 and pursued graduate studies at Harvard Business School.

-Riegle remained active in presidential politics after he retired, supporting Barack Obama in the 2008 primary and subsequent elections.
-In 2016, Riegle endorsed Sen. Bernie Sanders of Vermont, who went on to defeat Sen. Hillary Clinton of New York in the Democratic presidential primary.
+Riegle remained active in presidential politics after he retired, supporting Democratic U.S. Sen. Barack Obama in the 2008 primary and subsequent elections.
+In 2016, Riegle endorsed Sen. Bernie Sanders of Vermont, who went on to defeat Sen. Hillary Clinton of New York in the Democratic presidential primary in Michigan, though Clinton won the nomination.

-After he left Congress, Riegle became a lobbyist and joined Weber Shandwick Public Affairs in Washington, D.C., to boost its government affairs practice before going to APCO Worldwide in 2001 to help clients from government to businesses to nonprofits.
+After he left Congress, Riegle joined Weber Shandwick Public Affairs in Washington, D.C., to boost its government affairs practice before heading to APCO Worldwide in 2001 to help clients from government to businesses to nonprofits.

-“He loved his hometown of Flint,” said former U.S. Rep. Dan Kildee, D-Flint Township, who said he has known Riegle since he was a kid.
+“He loved his hometown of Flint,” said former U.S. Rep. Dan Kildee, D-Flint Township, who added that he has known Riegle since he was a kid.
 “He was very helpful to me throughout my career, but especially in my time in Congress.
-When I was in Congress would talk regularly, and his advice was very thoughtful and always helpful to me.
+When I was in Congress, we would talk regularly, and his advice was very thoughtful and always helpful to me.”

-After Kildee said he decided not to seek reelection, Riegle called him to say he understood why Kildee made the decision to come home.
+After Kildee said he decided not to seek reelection, Riegle called him to say he understood why Kildee made the decision to come home, the former congressman said.

 “On that day, I realized he’d become more than a mentor.
 He was my friend.
 He was a courageous leader and was willing to do the hard things real leaders do.
 The lessons of his service are more relevant now than ever,” Kildee said in a statement.